By Dr Bilal Shirazi | 27 Sep 2022

 SHARE THIS ARTICLE

-Another humbling figure comes from the World Health Organization (WHO), which estimates that cardiovascular diseases are responsible for nearly 18 million annual global deaths.
-As global citizens, we're accustomed to discussing epidemics for things like seasonal flu or, more recently, COVID-19.
+Another humbling number comes from the World Health Organization (WHO), which estimates cardiovascular diseases are responsible for nearly 18 million annual global deaths.

+We're accustomed to discussing epidemics for things like seasonal flu or, more recently, COVID-19.
 Yet, the cardiovascular disease epidemic has been with us for many years and continues to grow.

 What are the most significant risk factors for cardiovascular diseases?

-One thing it's vital to understand about cardiovascular diseases is that some risk factors are beyond your control.
+Some risk factors are beyond your control.
 These are:

-• Your age.
-Men over 45 and women over 55 are at higher risk of developing cardiovascular diseases.
+• Your age - Men over 45 and women over 55 are at higher risk of developing cardiovascular diseases.

-• Your family history.
-If your father or brother developed cardiovascular disease before age 55, or your mother or sister did before age 65, you're at higher risk.
+• Your family history - If your father or brother developed cardiovascular disease before age 55, or your mother or sister did before age 65, you're at higher risk.

-• You smoke, even a little
+• Smoke, even a little.

-• You have a sedentary lifestyle
+• Have a sedentary lifestyle.

-• You eat an unhealthy diet
+• Eat an unhealthy diet.

 As you can see, these risk factors give you significant scope for lowering your risk by taking positive action.